Dark Matter from Evaporating Primordial Black Holes in the Early Universe: Acknowledgments

-\acknowledgments The work of A.C. is supported by the project RES/SERB/PH/P0202/2021/0039.
-The research by M.K. is financially supported by Southern Federal University, 2020 Project VnGr/2020-03-IF.
-The work of P.C is supported by the EPSRC fellowship.
+The authors are thankful to Kousik Loho and Baradhwaj Coleppa for useful discussions.
+Further, the authors express their gratitude to A.S.
+Sakharov, J. Turner and her group and Vincent Vennin for pointing towards some recent and interesting work on the production of relic particles and gravitational waves as a result of PBH evaporation.
+The work of A.C. is supported by the project RES/SERB/PH/P0202/2021/0039.
+The work by M.K. was performed with the financial support provided by the Russian Ministry of Science and Higher Education, project “Fundamental and applied research of cosmic rays”, No.~FSWU-2023-0068.
+The work of P.C. is supported by the EPSRC fellowship.